gsbrodal/gsbrodal.github.io/ipsa/exam-rules.md

 _Communication with others about the exam is not permitted during the exam.
 Students are required to have [ITX-Flex](https://studerende.au.dk/en/digital-eksamen/information-about-itx-flex/) turned on throughout the entire exam._

+_It is exam cheating, if you use AI for the exam (ChatGPT, GitHub Copilot, etc.), as the exam assignment has not been solved independently and individually._

 ## ITX-Flex and Linux

 The following information concerning the exam is taken from the study portal's [Important Information about Exams](https://studerende.au.dk/en/studies/subject-portals/computer-science/examination/important-information-about-exams):